 In neonates, the incompletely fused suture joints give rise to membranous gaps between the bones, known as fontanelles.
 The two major fontanelles are the frontal fontanelle (located at the junction of the coronal and sagittal sutures) and the occipital fontanelle (located at the junction of the sagittal and lambdoid sutures).

 Clinical Relevance: Cranial Fractures

-The majority of skull fractures result from blunt force or penetrating trauma, and can produce numerous signs and symptoms.
+The majority of skull fractures result from blunt force or penetrating trauma and can produce numerous signs and symptoms.
 The clinical features may be obvious, such as visible injuries and bleeding.
 There are also subtle signs of fracture, such as clear fluid draining from the ears and nose (cerebrospinal fluid leak indicative of base of skull fracture), poor balance and confusion, slurred speech and a stiff neck.

 There are certain areas of the skull that are natural points of weakness:

 - The pterion: a ‘H-shaped’ junction between temporal, parietal, frontal and sphenoid bones.
 The thinnest part of the skull.
-A fracture here can lacerate the middle meningeal artery (anterior branch), resulting in a extradural haematoma.
+A fracture here can lacerate the middle meningeal artery (anterior branch), resulting in an extradural haematoma.

 - Anterior cranial fossa: Depression of skull formed by frontal, ethmoid and sphenoid bones.

 - Middle cranial fossa: Depression formed by sphenoid, temporal and parietal bones.

 - Posterior cranial fossa: Depression formed by squamous and mastoid temporal bone, plus occipital bone.